xaekks/BlackBox/README.md

 For any questions or issues, please open an issue in this repository.

-Thank you for your interest in the BlackBox-Unofficial-Api!
+Thank you for your interest in the GeminstaApi!

 <p align="center">
 <a href="https://telegram.me/xaekks"><img src="https://img.shields.io/badge/-Contact%20Me-black.svg?style=for-the-badge&logo=Telegram" width="200" height="38.5"/></a>